Kaljurand/K6nele/docs/android_things/README.md

 ### IoT launcher

-Install an app of category `IOT_LAUNCHER`.
+Install an app of category `HOME`.
 This app is launched after Pi has finished booting up.
 It should either immediately launch Kõnele (with the speech-trigger service) or do that when a GPIO button is pressed.
 The intent to launch Kõnele would look something like this: